zhiqiangjianggithub/EchoSightPro/README.md

 Full chain data rate is the __Core Indicator__ for software beamforming-based ultrasound scanner.
 It describes how much data it can handle under specific MLA/SYN settings;

 __Integrated GPU Setting Status__

-In Integrated GPU setting status, the system runs in real time with small memory footprint and pretty low CPU loading
+In Integrated GPU setting status, the system runs in real time with small memory footprint， pretty low CPU loading and __NO__ discrete GPU needed at all.

 <p align="center">
   <img src="images/monitor.JPG" />
 </p>